DarinM223/baby-pascal/README.md

 ### com.d_m.dom

+This package stores dominance information of the control flow graph.
+The class `LengauerTarjan` stores the dominator tree, the immediate dominator of a node, and has methods to check if a block dominates, immediately dominates, or strictly dominates another block with `dominates()`, `idoms()` and `strictlyDominates()` respectively.

+The class `DominanceFrontier` computes the dominance frontier of blocks in the control flow graph given the dominator tree in `LengauerTarjan`.

+The class `LoopNesting` finds all the loops by looking for backedges, edges from a block to a block that dominates it.
+It then computes the loop-nest tree by traversing the dominator tree with a stack of the current loop header.

+The class `LoopPostbody` modifies the control flow graph to insert postbody blocks to loops using the loop nest tree in `LoopNesting`.
+These postbody blocks are helpful during conversion to SSA form and are used in Figure 19.4 of Modern Compiler Implementation in ML which our unit tests use as an example.

+The class `DefinitionSites` returns all of the blocks that define a given symbol.
+This is used for inserting phi nodes in `com.d_m.construct`.

 Dominators, loops detection, loop-nest trees, and loop preheader (similar to loop postbody) is covered in Modern Compiler Implementation in ML Chapter 18.1.